planetsLightningArrester/parser-de-notas-de-corretagem/README.md

 > a09e5878-2355-45f7-9f36-6df4ccf383cf

 ## License
-As license, this software is provided as is, free of charge, without any warranty whatsoever.
+As license, this software is provided as is, free of charge, **without any warranty whatsoever**.
 Its author is not responsible for its usage.
 Use it by your own risk.

 [GNU GPLv3](https://choosealicense.com/licenses/gpl-3.0/)